OzelTam/routemark-extension/README.md

 # Routemark chrome-extension
-Browser extension for create/organize bookmarks.
+Browser extension for making bookmark access easier.

  ### How to Install
   #### For Chrome